 - Today, the Alamo sees over 4 million visitors per year, many of whom are careful not to stay too late after dark.

-From Spanish conquistadores to fiery Texans, the Alamo has seen quite the collection of owners.
+From Spanish conquistadores to fiery Texans, the Alamo has seen quite a collection of owners.
 Few places have been as contested in American history –– and with all the blood that has been spilled, it’s not really a surprise that the poor place is haunted.
-If you’re planning on visit, maybe expect to hear some cannons blasting.
+If you’re planning on visiting, maybe expect to hear some cannons blasting.

 For more hauntingly interesting reads, check out the rest of our blog!